-You have the right to transfer into or out of any investment option in your Northern California Carpenters 401(k) Plan at any time.
-Investment options in your 401(k) Plan may have implemented restrictions such as short-term trading fees and/or trading blackout periods on certain transactions.
-If these apply to any of the options in the 401(k) Plan, they will be explained in the Fees and Expenses section.
-To change any of your investments, you can go to myplan.johnhancock.com at any time, or you can call John Hancock at 1(833) 388-6466 from 8:00 a.m. to 10:00 p.m.
+You have the right to transfer into or out of any investment option in your plan at any time, provided such transfer is permitted by the investment offeror.
+Investment options in your plan may have implemented restrictions such as redemption fees or short-term trading prohibitions.
+If redemption fees apply to any of the options in this plan, those fees and the holding period required to avoid the fees will be listed in the Fees and Expenses section above.
+Mutual funds are not appropriate for frequent trading and most mutual funds monitor and restrict such activity.
+If you conduct transactions in a particular fund too often or attempt to exchange among related funds soon after purchasing, the mutual fund may restrict or deny future purchases.
+The plan's named fiduciary, or its delegate, exercises voting, tender and any similar rights associated with the plan's designated investment alternatives unless the plan offers an employer stock investment alternative.
+In the case of employer stock, voting rights are generally exercised based upon participant instruction.
+Please review the funds' prospectuses for more information.
+To change any of your investments, you can go to myplan.johnhancock.com at any time, or you can call us at 833-388-6466 from 08:00 a.m. to 10:00 p.m.
 Eastern time on New York Stock Exchange business days.
-For your protection, all calls to a John Hancock Representative are recorded.
+For your protection, all calls to our Representatives are recorded.